-TO: Members of the American Academy of Actuaries and Other Persons Interested in
+TO: Members of the American Academy of Actuaries and Other Persons Interested in the Financial Statement Treatment of Reinsurance Transactions Involving Life or

 Health Insurance

 FROM: Actuarial Standards Board (ASB)

 SUBJ: Actuarial Standard of Practice (ASOP) No. 11

 This booklet contains the final version of a revision of ASOP No. 11, Financial Statement Treatment of Reinsurance Transactions Involving Life or Health Insurance.